|Malvern & District Snooker League -|

 22. LEDBURY CUP- knockout competition for all league teams but being five players in four frames three singles followed by one doubles, all frames to be played.
 Teams must first be written down independently with a folded card then combined on the card.
 In unforeseen circumstances (e.g. illness), 3 or 4 players may be used.
 In the case of 4 players, the first frame must be conceded and in the case of 3 players, the doubles must be conceded.
 No player to play in two frames, one point per player thus making five points.
 Semi-finals to be played at neutral venues.
 Final to be played at Ledbury R.B.L club.

 23. UPTON CUP – Knockout competition for the top 4 teams played under normal league rules with the exception that in the event of a draw, the frame scores are to be taken into account.
 The Semi-final draw format will be 1st v 4th and 2nd v 3rd.
 Any frames conceeded due to the non appearance of player(s) shall have a frame score of 147-0.
-Current league handicaps to apply.
+To be played the two weeks prior to the start of the next season so the new season league handicaps will apply.
 Semi-final and Final to be played at Upton club.

 24. JEFF ALLEN MEMORIAL TROPHY - Knockout competition for all league teams using a minimum of three players who may play in any order but no player can feature in more than 2 frames.
 Matches will consist of 4 singles frames and 1 doubles frame using all coloured balls and 6 red balls, 1 point per frame making 5 points total.
 All frames will start from scratch.
 Semi-final and Final to be played at Cradley RBL Club.
 Individual scores and breaks 20 plus. to be recorded on league score cards and submitted electronically to the results sec.
-Any team attempting to cancel a match, or not turning up, will forfeit the match.
+Normal rules regarding cancellations and re-arrangements apply..
 There will be a highest break prize to the player achieving the highest break thorugh the competition.

-25. VETERANS KNOCKOUT SINGLES COMPETITION - open to league players aged 50 and over, knockout with current league handicaps.
+25. VETERANS KNOCKOUT SINGLES COMPETITION - open to league players aged 50 and over on 30th September, knockout with current league handicaps.
 First drawn to play at home, Quarter final Semi-final and Final best of 3 frames.
 Semi-final and Final to be played at a neutral venue.

 26. SCRATCH, HANDICAP SINGLES & HANDICAP DOUBLES - will be played in accordance with rule 12.
 First drawn to play at home in these 3 competitions.